8LWXpg/PowerToysRun-GitHubRepo/README.md

 ### Search repo with default user: `/repo`

-If authtoken is set, it will list all the repositories the token has access to.
+If auth token is set, it will list all the repositories the token has access to.
 Otherwise, it will list all the public repositories of the default user.
 ![Search repo with default user](./assets/default_user.png)